|

 emotions and affect an employee's sense of satisfaction or well-being.

-leadership.
-However, emotions can harm employees, affect how they react to
+emotions can harm employees, affect how they react to pressures and be

 Today,

-become a positive force to produce lasting beneficial results.
+negative emotions can be reframed to become a positive force to produce

 Emotions are a part of our everyday existence as they move through the